Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 The UV texture is mapped to the mesh through one or more UV maps.
 There are three ways to establish the image used by the UV texture:

 #.
-Paint a flat image in the UV/Image Editor onto the currently selected UV texture,
+Paint a flat image in the Image Editor onto the currently selected UV texture,
    using its UV map to transfer the colors to the faces of the mesh.
 #.
 Paint the mesh in the 3D View, and let Blender use the currently selected UV map to update the UV texture
    (see :ref:`Projection Painting <painting-texture-index>`).
 #.
 Use any image editing program to create an image.
-   In the UV/Image Editor, select the UV texture and load the image.
+   In the Image Editor, select the UV texture and load the image.
    Blender will then use that texture's UV map to transfer the colors to the faces of the mesh.

-Blender features a built-in paint mode called *Texture Paint* which is designed specifically to help you edit your UV textures and images quickly and easily in either the UV/Image or the 3D View Editor.
+Blender features a built-in paint mode called *Texture Paint* which is designed specifically to help you edit your UV textures and images quickly and easily in either the Image or the 3D View Editor.
 Since a UV texture is just a special-purpose image, you can also use any external paint program.
 For example, GIMP is a full-featured image manipulation program that is also open-source.